Vehmloewff/rollup-plugin-glob-files/README.md

 # rollup-plugin-glob

-Import files matching a glob, and export them as an array.
+Import files matching a glob pattern and export them as an array.

 ## Usage